naninovel/docs/docs/en/guide/custom-variables.md

 @choice "I'll take your entire stock!" set:score=999
 ```

-And the following one will re-route the script execution based on the value of the `score` variable:
+And the following re-routes script execution based on the value of `score`:

 ```nani
 @goto MainRoute if:"score > 1 && score <= 900"
 @goto BadEnd if:score>900
 ```

-See the API reference on [@set] and [@if] commands for more examples.

-All the custom variables are automatically saved with the game.
-By default, the variables are stored in **local scope**.
-This means, that if you assign some variable in the course of gameplay and player starts a new game or loads another saved game slot, where that variable wasn't assigned — the value will be lost.
-This is useful for the most type of variables.
-If, however, you wish to store the variable in **global scope**, prepend `G_` or `g_` to its name, eg: `G_FinishedMainRoute` or `g_total_score`.
-Global variables can be used to indicate some meta or total information, for example, the number of times player has finished some route or a total score based on all the playthroughs.
+All custom variables are automatically saved with the game.
+By default, variables are stored in the local scope.
+This means that if you assign a variable during gameplay and the player starts a new game or loads another save slot where that variable wasn't assigned, the value will be lost.
+This behavior is useful for most variable types.
+If you wish to store a variable in the global scope, prepend `G_` or `g_` to its name, e.g., `G_FinishedMainRoute` or `g_total_score`.
+Global variables can indicate meta or cumulative information, such as the number of times the player has finished a route or a total score across playthroughs.

-You can set pre-defined custom variables (both global and local) with initial values in the "Custom Variables" configuration menu.
+You can set predefined custom variables (both global and local) with initial values in the "Custom Variables" configuration menu.

 ![](https://i.gyazo.com/21701f17403921e34ba4da33b0261ad0.png)

-Global pre-defined variables are initialized on first application start, while the locals do so on each state reset.
-Notice, that the value field in the menu expects a valid script expression and not a raw value string.
+Global predefined variables are initialized on the first application start, while local ones are initialized on each state reset.
+Note that the value field in the menu expects a valid script expression, not a raw value string.

 ::: tip
-In case you want to make a kind of global counter, that will only increment once, even when re-played (eg, with rollback or after restarting the game), use `HasPlayed()` [expression function](/guide/script-expressions#expression-functions):
+If you want a global counter that increments only once (even when re-played, e.g., with rollback or after restarting the game), use the `HasPlayed()` [expression function](/guide/script-expressions#expression-functions):
 ```nani
 @set g_GlobalCounter++ if:!HasPlayed()
 ```